knpuniversity/symfony/knpu/ep3b-doctrine-relations/save-relation.md

 Woo!
 No errors this time.
 Check out the queries for the page.
 Nice!
 Two insert queries:
 `INSERT INTO genus` and then `INSERT INTO genus_note` using 46: the new genus's id.

-With two lines to setup the relationsip, and one line to link a `GenusNote` to a `Genus`, you've got a fantastic new relationship.
+With two lines to setup the relationship, and one line to link a `GenusNote` to a `Genus`, you've got a fantastic new relationship.